The 5 Year Evolution Of Christian Inspired T.V. Trends

 Both shows follow the scandalous characters in and around southern black church communities and are continuing their runs on television two years after premiering.
 In 2016, the Catholic church community became the focus of a dramatic HBO series called The Young Pope starring actor Jude Law.

 On the show, Law portrays a fictional head of the Roman Catholic Church named Pius XIII.
-According to TV Line reports a new spin off miniseries called the The New Pope is currently in development for HBO.
+According to TV Line reports a new spin-off miniseries called The New Pope is currently in development for HBO.